csc-training/hip-programming/docs/05-fortran.md

 ![width:1200px height:15cm](../imgs/gpufort2.png)

+---

 # Fortran and OpenACC

-* HPE will support OpenACC with the Cray Fortran compiler, not yet the latest version.
+* The CRAY Fortran compiler supports OpenACC v2.7
+* Support for OpenACC 3.0 around June 2022
+* By the end of 2022 the compiler will be up  to the standard in OpenACC
-* C and C++ will not be supported at least from HPE
+* Only Fortran and OpenACC will be supported from HPE programming environment, no C/C++
+* For now is not the recommended approach, if a code is already in OpenACC, then you can investigate its performance